vishnuas22/MasterX/test_result.md

     message: "CRITICAL ISSUE: Unable to test the frontend application due to preview environment issues.
 The preview URL (https://cfd0b487-4d8b-4e98-a304-99c9a4e62899.preview.emergentagent.com) shows 'Preview Unavailable !!' message with 'Our Agent is resting after inactivity'.
 The frontend is running locally on port 3000, and the backend API is working correctly locally on port 8001, but neither are accessible through the preview URL.
 This is preventing any frontend testing."
   - agent: "testing"
     message: "Completed comprehensive backend testing with updated test suite.
 All API endpoints are working correctly including health check, user management, session management, streaming chat, and premium learning features.
 The Groq API integration with DeepSeek R1 70B model is functioning properly and providing high-quality responses.
 The backend is fully operational and ready for frontend integration."
+  - agent: "testing"
+    message: "Completed comprehensive testing of the MasterX AI Mentor System backend.
+All tests passed successfully.
+The API key integration is working correctly with the Groq API key (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).
+Core health check endpoints (/api/ and /api/health) are responding properly.
+Basic chat functionality at /api/chat endpoint is working with substantial responses.
+Premium features at /api/chat/premium endpoint are functioning correctly with Socratic learning mode.
+User management and session management endpoints are working as expected.
+The backend is fully operational and ready for frontend integration."

 user_problem_statement: |
   Enhance the existing MasterX AI Mentor application by: